Perfect Sampling for Hard Spheres from Strong Spatial Mixing: Intuitive idea behind the algorithm

 \section{Intuitive idea behind the algorithm}

-Our algorithm is an adaptation to continuum models of the work by Feng, Guo, and Yin \cite{feng2022perfect} on perfect sampling from discrete spin systems.
-We mimic their setting of a spin system on a graph $G = (V,E)$ by putting a graphical structure on sub-regions of our continuous space.
+Our algorithm is an adaptation of the work by Feng, Guo, and Yin \cite{feng2022perfect} on perfect sampling from discrete spin systems to continuum models.
+We mimic their setting of a spin system on a graph $G = (V,E)$ by considering a graphical structure on sub-regions of our continuous space.